CMPSC-102-Allegheny-College-Fall-2022/08_survey_contact_searching-AnthonyVaz99/writing/reflection.md

 ) -> None:
 ```

-Make sure that you delete all of the markers and the written prompts
+I make sure that you delete all of the markers and the written prompts
-from this document.
+rom this document.
 You should also ensure that the document does not have any
-mistakes in spelling, grammar, or the syntax of Markdown.
+istakes in spelling, grammar, or the syntax of Markdown.
 Ultimately, the final
-version of your reflection should be a polished document that is suitable for
+ersion of your reflection should be a polished document that is suitable for
-publication on your web site.
+ublication on your web site.

 #### Invocation of the function called `search_for_email_given_job`